oasis-origin/oasis-pipeline/README.md

 - `molecule_scenarios`: **Required** - An array of molecule scenarios to test.
 - `molecule_role_name`: Name of the molecule role under test.
 Defaults to the job base name (`JOB_BASE_NAME` envvar in jenkins)
-- `molecule_destroy_on_failure`: Whether or not to destroy molecule resources if the job is not successful.
-Defaults to `true`.
-Set to `false` to prevent destroying instances used in failed molecule scenariosfor post-run debugging.
-  *You are responsible for cleaning up any resources left over after the run.*
 - `upstream_git_url`: URL of upstream git repo to clone and test.
 - `upstream_git_branch`: Specific upstream branch to test.
 Defaults to `master`
 - `downstream_git_url`: URL of downstream overlay git repo to clone and test.